 She’s not afraid of men but definitely appears to prefer women!
 She is not clingy but is enjoying a bed at her foster dad’s feet when he sits in the living room.
 She LOVES sleeping in the big bed and once she is placed, she doesn't move at all during the night and wakes up in the morning when she’s taken outside to potty.
 She has the softest fur of any pup in her foster home and a cute little frosted face…

 5.26.21 Update: Mia’s foster dad reports that she is really starting to come out of her shell and displaying some really cute sassy behavior.
 Her little "jump" to let you know to "pay attention to me" is very cute and she sometimes gets the zoomies after she does it.
+When she gets up from her naps she likes to get the zoomies and run laps from the living room to the kitchen to the breakfast area back to the living room.
+She is very animated and you can't help but get the giggles when she takes off.
 She has yet to bark and only occasionally makes a grumble noise.
 I'm 95% certain Miss Mia is hearing impaired.
 I'm going to take her in to see if there might be a bunch of wax or other stuff that is causing this.
 It really doesn't slow her down.
+She communicates by way of visual cues such as her little jump in place.

 She is still eating mushed food due to the loss of all those teeth and she isn't a picky eater but in the morning she wants to sometimes sleep in and eat breakfast later than her roomies.
 I think that is probably a result of living with an older person in her past life.
 An older retired person or couple would be her best fit as a forever home.
 She does very well as a part of a pack so she would probably prefer to be with at least one dog sibling of similar age.
 She is not too much of a cuddle bug.
 She has on occasion come to my chair and asked to sit in my lap.
 That usually lasts about 20 minutes and then she wants down to climb in a cozy bed.
 She is not a burrower.
 She likes cover in the big bed but her head has to stay out.
 She pretty much stays in place all night and I take her out in the morning and she goes tinkle with a very rare #2.
 She does know to go to the back door to go out and will run out with her roomies.